 This only works when the bookmaker has listed odds higher than the current market price.
 By “market price” we mean; the odds that are available on the betting exchanges (or occasionally another bookmaker).

 Bookmakers rely on offering odds under the market price in order to make a profit.
 This is called the bookmaker’s overround.
 If you convert all the runners of a horse race odds into percentages, you will notice that it will never add up to 100% at a bookmaker.
-It can vary, but on average a bookmakers overround is somewhere around 115%.
+It can vary, but on average a bookmaker overround is somewhere around 115%.

 The 15%’s going straight in their basket…

 Bookmakers only offer bad odds.
 Because of this, they’re not going to leave arbing opportunities online for very long.
 More often than not, bookmakers will reduce their odds a few minutes after realising it is higher than elsewhere.
-The exception here, are betting exchanges who don’t care what the odds are as they run on a commission basis.
+The exception here, is betting exchanges who don’t care what the odds are as they run on a commission basis.

 In the same way that supermarkets have ridiculous offers at the front of their shops (think 50% off a crate of beer), bookmakers will sometimes offer great odds in order to attract new customers.
 Be warned though, there are usually complicated terms and conditions attached or at the very least; a max bet of around £5 which can make it a waste of time to arbitrage bettors.